pxslip/db-studio/docs/app/data-model/relationships.md

 ## One-to-Many (O2M)

 Within a relational database, an O2M relationship is the exact same type of relationship as an M2O.
-Remember, at the end of the [M2O](#many-to-one-m2o) section, we learned that configuring an M2O in Directus does not let us access related items within an Item Page on the related collection.
+Remember, at the end of the [M2O](#many-to-one-m2o) section, we learned that configuring an M2O in DB Studio does not let us access related items within an Item Page on the related collection.
 In Directus, configuring an O2M creates an [Alias](/getting-started/glossary#alias) field, which lets us access related items.
 To demonstrate this, let's continue with the `cities` and `countries` example relationship used in the M2O section.